overbaard/multi-repo-ci/README.md

 they are run.
 But the nice thing is they can run in parallel, which speeds testing up a lot.

 Each of the steps in a tailored build has access to the following env vars:
 * `${$OB_PROJECT_VERSION}` - contains the captured version of the component being built
 * `${OB_ARTIFACTS_DIR}` - contains the location of a directory that can be used to share files between jobs.
-Note that if files put in here are bigger than 90MB they will be split.
+(Behind the scenes if files put in here are bigger than 49MB they will be split.
 So if you added the 200MB file `my-large-file.zip` you will end up with a directory called `my-large-file.zip`.
 That directory will contain files created by splitting the original file, and a script called `reassemble.sh` which can be used to reassemble the file.
+However, these files will be merged into their original state before you can use them).